MontelioneLab/AISAR/README.md

 Typical install times are several minutes.

-*** all paths in the scripts need to be changed to your local path
+*** all paths in the scripts need to be changed to your local computer environment

 ## 1. AI Enhanced sampling using AFsample
 * run_afsample6000.sh